2qx/awesome-bitcoin-cash/README.md

 ### Listing searches across the broader internet
 - [The Accept Bitcoin Cash Initiative](https://acceptbitcoin.cash) - Browsable list of merchants and stores
-- [Bitpay Directory](https://bitpay.com/directory) - Partial and outdateed list of websites using bitpay as a payment processor. using ipfs.
+- [Bitpay Directory](https://bitpay.com/directory) - Partial and outdated list of websites using bitpay as a payment processor. using ipfs.
 - [Openbazaar Listings](https://openbazaar.com) - Distributed multicoin marketplace with integrated wallet
 - [Purse.io](https://purse.io/) - Service to privately purchace goods on Amazon.com (US) at a discount